Sinderhope

 Sinderhope is a hamlet situated on the east Allen Valley in south-west Northumberland.
+It is in the civil parish of Allendale.

 The population is spread over farms in an area approximately 25 sqmi.
 The population is around 80.
 The mainstay of employment is sheep-farming.

 Wildlife is plentiful with many examples of rare birds of Great Britain, such as the black grouse, Eurasian whimbrel and Eurasian curlew.
 The local beauty spot is a ford with wild flowers and a wood called Oldman Bottom, often mistakenly called "Old Man's Bottom".

 The whole area is part of the North Pennines Area of Outstanding Natural Beauty.